dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 #### Getting insufficient data or incorrect pagination

 Check the `paginator` field in the configuration.
 When not explicitly specified, the source tries to auto-detect the pagination method.
 If auto-detection fails, or the system is unsure, a warning is logged.
 For production environments, we recommend to specify an explicit paginator in the configuration.
 See the [pagination](#pagination) section for more details.
 Some APIs may have non-standard pagination methods, and you may need to implement a [custom paginator](../../general-usage/http/rest-client.md#implementing-a-custom-paginator).

+#### Incremental loading not working

+See the [troubleshooting guide](../../general-usage/incremental-loading.md#troubleshooting) for incremental loading issues.

 #### Getting HTTP 404 errors